zephyrproject-rtos/hal_atmel/pinconfigs/README.md

 datasheet.
 Any variation with exception must map all pins to allow users access functionality.

-The `pins` section is a vaiable length list of pin definitions.
-Each entry is a pin itself composed by one mandatory properties which is `pincodes` and many optional properties: `periph`, `extra`, `system`, `lpm`.
+The `pins` section is a variable length list of pin definitions.
+Each entry is a pin itself composed by one mandatory properties which is `pincodes` and many optional properties: `periph`, `extra`, `system`, `lpm`, `wakeup`.
 The `pincode` instructs the engine to generate pin definitions only for those packages were pin is, in fact, available.
 The `periph` is the set of multiplexed peripheral signals.
 It is a variable length list where each entry is a list.
 Each peripheral list entry is composed of 4 fields, where the first 3 are mandatory.
 The peripheral list represents:
  - `alternate function index`
  - `peripheral [instance]`
  - `signal`
  - `SoC/pincode exclusion list` (optional)

-Additionaly some SoCs define special pin configuration.
+Additionally some SoCs define special pin configuration.
 In the datasheet user can find a column named `extra` and another as `systems`.
 The syntax is the same as `periph`.
 The `lpm` is reserved for future use.
 Some SoCs may require special pin configuration to allow system consume less possible power.
+The special `wakeup` pin definition configure the pin to be used to wake-up the core power supply, see Supply Controller SUPC for more details.

 Example: